cmatth25/722_Group/TreeBuilding.md

 {}
 ```

-While there are plenty of good ways to handle gaps, but since we concatenated 2 genes, and things can get a little messy at either end, I'd like to remove them with trimAl.
-GBlocks is a more interactive alternative, if that's for you
+There are plenty of good ways to handle gaps but since we concatenated 2 genes, and things can get a little messy at either end, I'd like to remove them with trimAl.
+GBlocks is a more interactive alternative, if that's for you.

 ```
 #trimal
 {}
 ```
+OR
 ```
 #gblocks
 {}